 Lindsey Stringer and her husband are no strangers to budgeting.
 They paid off their mortgage in 19 months, and four years later bought a rental property with cash.
 They recently switched from Mint to YNAB and can’t help but wonder how much further along they would be financially if they had only found YNAB sooner.
 Here’s Lindsey’s story in her own words:

-It’s no secret to my financial coaching clients and blog readers that I am a long-time Mint enthusiast.
+It’s no secret to my financial coaching clients that I am a long-time Mint enthusiast.
 Mint saved me from the budgeting woes of Quicken almost a decade ago.
 It was my trusty friend as my husband and I paid off our mortgage in less than 2 years.
 It helped me adjust quickly to the financial realities of moving to a very expensive city.

 I always gave every dollar a job in Mint (YNAB’s Rule One—before I even knew YNAB’s Four Rules existed!), but something happened along the way from paying off our mortgage to today.
 Mint allowed me to check out a little bit.
 It would only require a few expense re-categorizations here and there.
 It was taking over all of the budgeting work for me so that I wouldn’t have to.
 Amazing right?
 Maybe not.

 These days, we have much bigger, more long-term goals, like early financial independence, and as a result, we’ve become a little more lax in keeping a strict budget.
 It’s become very easy to let the money we’d normally set aside for the long-term get eaten up, literally, in restaurants.
 We weren’t making progress as fast as I’d like.